CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-3.md

    ![](./media/ss-55.png)

-   > Check **Context retrived** parameter and review how the agent is getting the context from the grounded data.
+   > Check **Context retrieved** parameter and review how the agent is getting the context from the grounded data.

 1. Now, run the agent again on interactive mode by adding `--interactive` flag.
 This lets you input the question and get the response back.
 Provide the below prompt as question once it asks.